About Marguerite

 My shop bears the gentle name Marguerite, echo of a woman small in stature, immense in heart.
 My grandmother taught me to love what doesn’t shine, the silences that speak, the gestures that remain.

 She lived through the war.
-The farm protected her family as best it could.
+The farm protected her family as best it could, but she knew hardship.
 The Germans stole her bicycle.
 And yet, Marguerite never let bitterness take root.
-She walked on, with quiet dignity that never bent.
+She walked on, with a quiet dignity that never bent.

 She moved through the seasons like one walks through morning dew: courage at her fingertips, humility in her soles.
-Her hands sank into the soil, her gaze followed faith like a beam of light.
-As a young girl, she worked the land, and the aches buried in her bones told that story for years.
+Her hands sank into the soil, and the aches buried in her bones told that story for years.
+Her gaze followed faith like a beam of light.

 As a child, I ran between the two churches, faster, to reach her sooner.
 The bell towers rang for communions, and I headed toward the house with its door always open: for family, for friends, for the postman, for the milk.
 It was Marguerite’s house, where every corner whispered a memory.

 Wednesdays were sacred.
-The Aronde carried the whole family to homes full of life — or the opposite, absolute calm.
+The Aronde carried the whole family to homes full of life, or conversely, to absolute calm.
 We listened reverently to stories of life.

 In every detail, there’s a breath of her: her light, her modesty, her tenderness.